 Alabama Senate nail-biter: Why this election is so 'hard to predict'

-The hard-fought, immensely polarizing Alabama Senate race will be over in a matter of hours -- and the country is no closer to knowing how it will end up.
+The hard-fought, immensely polarizing Alabama Senate race will be over soon -- and the country is no closer to knowing how it will end up.

 There is little consensus among the polls, and the campaigns themselves are bracing for a close race.